AnggaR96s/Reforestation/README.md

-## Did you hear about the Mexican train killer?
-He had loco motives
+## Did you know that ghosts call their true love their ghoul-friend?